andrewdavidmackenzie/libproc-rs/README.md

 * `macos-12` (Monterey) (Intel)
 * `macos-13` (Ventura) (Intel)
 * `macos-14` (Sonoma) (Arm64)

-## Mac OS X Versions
-Calls were added to libproc in 10.9 (Mavericks) and they are under a rust "feature" switch called "macosx_10_9".
-The default build includes the "macosx_10_9" feature.

-To build for versions prior to Mac OS 10.9 disable the default features by passing `--no-default-features` to cargo.

 # Examples
 Two simple examples are included to show libproc-rs working.